wtepsan/DiToo-Chat-GPT-bot/README.md

 The support from TLIC, CMU underscores the institution's commitment to embracing digital innovation in education.
 This project serves as a testament to the potential of AI and chatbot technology in transforming traditional educational practices, making learning more accessible, engaging, and effective.

-For those interested in exploring DiTool and its features, more information can be found by visiting the provided link: [https://cmu.to/DiToolQuiz	](https://cmu.to/DiToolQuiz	).
+For those interested in exploring DiTool and its features, more information can be found by visiting the provided link: [DiTool Quiz](https://cmu.to/DiToolQuiz).
 This link offers direct access to the chatbot, allowing educators, students, and digital innovation enthusiasts to experience firsthand the benefits of integrating AI-driven tools into the educational process.

 In summary, DiTool represents a significant advancement in educational technology, offering a powerful tool for immediate quiz evaluation.
 Supported by TLIC, CMU, and designed for the course "888212 Digital Tools for Entrepreneurs," it exemplifies how digital innovations can enhance learning outcomes and prepare students for success in the digital age.

 ## Understanding the ChatGPT Prompt

 A prompt in ChatGPT is essentially a string of text that serves as an instruction for the model.
 This string can range from a single character to a full-length article.
 The clarity and specificity of a prompt are crucial, as they directly influence the effectiveness of ChatGPT's responses.
 A well-crafted prompt can yield precise and relevant answers, while a vague or poorly formulated prompt may lead to unsatisfactory responses.

 ## Understanding ChatGPT Integration for Developers